phalcon/documentation/docs/dispatcher.md

 ## Interfaces and Contracts

-As of 5.15 the dispatcher exposes canonical contracts under the `Phalcon\Contracts` namespace.
+The dispatcher exposes canonical contracts under the `Phalcon\Contracts` namespace.
 These are the long-term types to code against.
 The historical `*Interface` types still exist and now extend the matching contract, so existing type hints keep working, but they are deprecated and will be removed in a future major release.

 | Deprecated interface                     | Canonical contract                        |
 |------------------------------------------|-------------------------------------------|